 Skip Cinque Terre, Try Santa Margherita Ligure

-The Italian Riveria is known to have the most beautiful villages in Italy with colorful seaside towns, panoramic views of the Mediterranean Sea, and stunning beaches.
-Instead of heading through Cinque Terre, why not opt for some hidden gem towns such as Rapallo, Santa Margherita, Portofino, and Sestri Levante?
+The Italian Riveria is known for its colorful seaside towns, panoramic views of the Mediterranean Sea, and stunning beaches.
+Instead of heading through Cinque Terre, check out hidden gems, such as Rapallo, Santa Margherita, Portofino, and Sestri Levante.

-Insider's Tip: Don't leave without tasting the delicious Focaccia col Formaggio (also known as Focaccia di Recco): Made by spreading mild creamy cheese (usually crescenza) between two thin slices of bread made without yeast.
+Insider's Tip: Don't leave without tasting the delicious Focaccia col Formaggio (also known as Focaccia di Recco).
+It's made by spreading mild creamy cheese (usually crescenza) between two thin slices of yeast-free bread.